E-commerce

 A certain level of abandonment is normal

-Why this matters in analysis
+Why this matters in the analysis

-Benchmarking is not enough
+The benchmark is not enough

 In other words, the same abandonment rate can be almost healthy on one site and very problematic on another, depending on the nature of the offer and the journey.